-Thanks to his vision and leadership, Dubai Pharmacy College continues to demonstrate unique values that extend well beyond its functional benefits creating greater economic, social and environmental benefits for people in the United Arab Emirates and beyond.
+Thanks to his vision and leadership, Dubai Pharmacy College for Girls continues to demonstrate unique values that extend well beyond its functional benefits creating greater economic, social and environmental benefits for people in the United Arab Emirates and beyond.

-PREFACE: an insight into Dubai Pharmacy College
+PREFACE: an insight into Dubai Pharmacy College for Girls

-Prof. Dr. Saeed Ahmad Khan Dean, Dubai Pharmacy College
+Prof. Dr. Saeed Ahmad Khan Dean, Dubai Pharmacy College for Girls

-Dubai Pharmacy College has been committed to leading in education in pharmacy and offering BPharm degree since it was established in 1992 by Haji Saeed Ahmed Al Lootah.
-In recognition, our College is accredited and licensed by the Ministry of Higher Education and Scientific Research, UAE since 1998.
+Dubai Pharmacy College for Girls has been committed to leading in education in pharmacy and offering BPharm degree since it was established in 1992 by Haji Saeed Ahmed Al Lootah.
+In recognition, our College is accredited and licensed by the Ministry of Education - Higher Education Affairs, UAE since 1998.
 Around the globe we have more than 1000 alumni well placed or working towards higher degree in the US, UK, Canada, India, Syria, Egypt, Sudan - this stands a testimony to all our accomplishments.
 It is also endowed with the Dubai Quality Appreciation Award in 2004.
 With increasing demands of in industries and hospitals, this is a highly demanding time for specialized pharmaceutical services.